PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 </table>
 </div>

-- **Product analytics:** Both FullStory and PostHog offer product analytic features, but while both can tick this box broadly there’s a drastic difference in the implementation for these features.
-We’ll therefore explore this comparison in greater detail below.
+- **Product analytics:** Both FullStory and PostHog offer product analytics, but _what_ they offer is drastically different.
+We explore this comparison in greater detail below.

-- **Apps/Integrations:** While both FullStory and PostHog offer standard integrations between themselves and other platforms — for example, for sending data to Salesforce — PostHog also gets a step further.
-On PostHog, users can additionally build their own apps on top of the platform, including site apps which can be used to inject surveys, messages and prompts into a product.
-We’ll explore this in more detail below, or you can [check the PostHog app library](/apps) for more info.
+- **Build your own apps:** PostHog makes it easy to build your own apps and integrations, including site apps that can be used to inject surveys, messages and prompts into your product.

 ### Product Analytics

-PostHog and FullStory are ultimately positioned for different types of users, and this is reflected in the scope of their analytics offering.
-While FullStory is aimed most squarely at UI designers and general product managers, PostHog is suited to product engineers, front-end developers and more technical users.
+FullStory is aimed at UI designers and general product managers, while PostHog is suited to product engineers, front-end developers and more technical users.
 As a result, PostHog offers a wider range of analytics tools, including [its own SQL dialect for detailed analysis](/docs/product-analytics/hogql).

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">